bhky/opennsfw2/README.md

 The [Yahoo Open-NSFW model](https://github.com/yahoo/open_nsfw) originally developed with the Caffe framework has been a favourite choice, but the work is now discontinued and Caffe is also becoming less popular.
+Please see the description on the Yahoo project page for the context, definitions, and model training details.

 This **Open-NSFW 2** project provides a TensorFlow 2 implementation of the Yahoo model, with references to its previous third-party [TensorFlow 1 implementation](https://github.com/mdietrichstein/tensorflow-open_nsfw).

-Please see the description on the Yahoo project page (linked above) for the context, definitions, and model training details.

 # Installation